Genomics of Adaptation and Speciation

-Thu final grading is based both on the presentation (50%) and on the student's participation in the discussion throughout the entire course (50%).
+The final grading is based both on the presentation (50%) and on the student's participation in the discussions throughout the entire course (50%).

 Below there's a description of the topics addressed in each discussion session, along with a list of key concepts and suggested papers.

-Students are free to suggest papers beyond this list, as long as it covers the same topic and one of the key concepts.
+Students are encouraged to suggest papers beyond this list, as long as it covers the same topic and one of the key concepts.
 The chosen paper must be announced one week before the discussion, in order to give sufficient time for everyone to prepare it.

 The estimated dates of discussion sessions and the initials of the initials of the discussion leader/s are marked below, but note that these are subjected to changes during the course of the semester.
 Papers chosen for each discussion session are marked in bold